helm/charts/incubator/azuremonitor-containers/README.md

 > Note: `--name` flag not required in Helm3 since this flag is deprecated

 > Note: use `omsagent.proxy` parameter to set the proxy endpoint.
-Refer to [configure proxy](#Support-for-configuring-Forward-Proxy-endpoint) for more details about the proxy endpoint format.
+Refer to [configure proxy](#Configuring-Proxy-Endpoint) for more details about  proxy.

 ### To Use Azure Log Analytics Workspace in Public Cloud